Put the Books Away

 When I look back at all the time I wasted and how much fun I took away from my children’s learning, I am saddened, but I am also more determined to ensure that the rest of our homeschooling journey is fun and educational!

-Putting the books away is just one step on my homeschooling journey.
-A step that has changed our homeschool year and each homeschool day within that year.
+Putting the books away was just one step on my homeschooling journey.
+A step that changed our homeschool year and each homeschool day within that year.
 I encourage you to learn to recognize the days when learning isn’t happening.
 Whether it be frustration over a new concept, sickness, sleepless nights, work schedules, or anything that causes your homeschooling to not go as you had planned.
 When these moments come your way, stop.
 Put the books away.
 Love on your kids, snuggle and watch a movie or read a book, bake or cook together in the kitchen, find someway to spend time together with your little blessings enjoying each other and having fun.

 Putting the books away is an act of accepting grace.
 For yourself.
 For your kids.
 For your homeschool.